M1chol/SpaceGame/doc/general.md

 # General information
-This project is Built on Simple DirectMedia Layer (Sam Lantinga slouken@libsdl.org) by Michał Kozłowski (https://github.com/M1chol)
+This project is Built on Simple DirectMedia Layer (Sam Lantinga slouken@libsdl.org)

 ## Thanks to
 Mr. Foo' for providing great way to begin developing with SDL (https://lazyfoo.net/tutorials/SDL)